sedlatschek/inversify-express-typebox-openapi/README.md

 }
 ```

-This can also be done through the `Query` decorator:
+This can also be achieved through the `Query` decorator:

 ```ts
 class ExampleController {